 As it turns out, creating the perfect hiring process is fairly difficult.
 Who knew?
-For more than ten years, we've been on a quest to bring you the most useful tools for every kind of hiring situation, and for every stage of the hiring process.
+Since 2007, we've been on a quest to bring you the most useful tools for every kind of hiring situation, and for every stage of the hiring process (including virtual interviews).

 In this post we share our best thinking on how to conduct an evidence-based executive search and hiring process.
 Whether your search was caused by a performance problem, employee turnover, or a planned succession due to a retirement, there are common questions most people have and common mistakes most people make (like waiting too long to fire someone who is not delivering results.)

 What Executive Recruiters Know

 At its heart, hiring is an exercise in risk management.
 You are always locked in competition with other employers, and just as you are assessing the risk of hiring someone, the candidate is assessing the risk to their career from being hired by you.

 Hopefully we can help you be more successful by sharing what we've learned.
 Here are 27 articles to help guide you.

 For CEO Searches When a Search Committee Is Involved

 After working hard for many years, CEOs certainly don’t want to leave their legacy up to chance.
 With some advance planning, search committees can avoid common pitfalls in the CEO selection process, understand what factors to consider, and dramatically reduce their risk of making a hiring mistake.

 In a typical CEO or Executive Director search, the hiring process can take 4-8 months.
 But just where does all that (elapsed) time go?

 The chair of the search committee is often leading a search for the first time.
 What are all the things to keep in mind for a successful search?